Cami-Jahr/Igem-NTNU-2017/README.md

 # Development site for the NTNU IGEM 2017 wiki

-To see the development web page go to https://joachim-j.github.io
+To see the development web page go to ~~https://joachim-j.github.io  ~~, development page is dead due to GitHub requireing https and IGEM not supporting https.
 To see the live web page go to http://2017.igem.org/Team:NTNU_Trondheim

 To see important updates to the workflow of the project refer to [this file](Important_updates.md)